Mobile UX design for promoting generous behaviors in society

 For designing high-fidelity interfaces, I defined a design system consisting of colors, fonts, and dimensions of elements that should be consistent on all screens.
 Considering principles of accessibility and inclusive design was a top priority in making decisions in this section.

-Psychologically, green is the color that is associated with generosity.
-Blue is a color for calmness.
-The dominant color of this app is the mint color that is a combination of green and blue
+The dominant color of this app is the mint color that is a combination of green and blue that are psychologically associated with generosity

 The readability of the font was the main criteria in selecting a typeface.
 Proxima Nova is a modern sans-serif font that has a friendly appearance